IumoInfinium/cp/README.md

-# DSA Repository
+# DSA RepositorY

-This is place which contains all the codes, information of data structures and other things.
+This is place which contains all the codes, information of data structures and other things which I did.
+I know there might be a proper way of doing those, but i had to do it the weird way, so don't rant about it!.

-To find them platform like, check their names, for example `leetcode/
+You can find them platform like, check their names, for example `leetcode/
  `
 This contains all the codes related to my leetcode.